-Each Year, the TD Beach to Beacon 10K Road Race expands its environmental practices thanks to its great corporate sponsor, Fairchild Semiconductor, and green consulting partner Athletes for a Fit Planet.
-Together, they are building on the race’s long-standing commitment to environmental and social responsibility.
+Each Year, the TD Beach to Beacon 10K Road Race expands its environmental practices thanks to its great supporting sponsor, ON Semiconductor, and green consulting partner Athletes for a Fit Planet.
+Together, they are building on our long-standing commitment to environmental and social responsibility.
 In 2012, the TD Beach to Beacon 10K earned Silver certification as a sustainable event from the Council for Responsible Sport and in 2014 we earned Gold certification.
 In 2016 we achieved the prestigious Evergreen status.
 Learn more about what it means to earn the top-level Evergreen Certification for our sustainability efforts and achievements here.

 Recycling and composting from start to finish.
-Our goal for 2017 is to strive to continue to improve our waste diversion by recycling and composting over 90% of the waste from the race.
-To ensure we meet this goal, the TD Beach to Beacon 10K will have Green Team volunteers staffing the Recycling Stations at the start line and throughout the finish festival area.
-They will be working to ensure the race recycles all plastic, cardboard and paper, plus compost all food waste as well as the 24,000 wax-coated paper cups used on the course will be recycled.
+Our goal for 2017 is to strive to continue to improve our waste diversion by recycling and composting over 90% of the waste produced by the race.
+To ensure we meet this goal, the TD Beach to Beacon 10K will have Green Team volunteers staffing the Recycling Stations at the start and finish.
+Our Green Team will be working to ensure the race recycles all plastic, cardboard and paper, and composts all food waste.
+The 24,000 paper cups used on the course will be recycled.
 Poland Spring plastic bottles handed out at the finish will be collected and redeemed with CLYNK, with the proceeds going to Let’s Go!, this year’s charity.

 Recycling your old shoes with Nike's reuse-a-shoe program.
 The Recycling your old shoes with Nike's reuse-a-shoe program.
-The TD Beach to Beacon 10K encourages runners to drop your old running shoes in the Nike Reuse-a-Shoe box at the pre-race expo at Cape Elizabeth High School or at the Information Tent at the finish festival.
-In 2011 we collected over 200 pairs of old running shoes and this year we are looking to double that figure.
-Nike’s Reuse a Shoe program keeps the shoes out of landfill (they take hundreds of years to break down) and provides a second-life for the materials in such things as playgrounds, basketball courts and tracks.
+The TD Beach to Beacon 10K encourages all runners to drop your old running shoes off at the Nike Reuse-a-Shoe box at the pre-race expo at Cape Elizabeth High School or at the Information Tent at the finish.
+Nike’s Reuse a Shoe program keeps the shoes out of landfill (they take hundreds of years to break down) and provides a second life for the materials in such things as playgrounds, basketball courts and tracks.
 It’s all part of Nike’s Considered Design Philosophy.
 Click here for more information.

 Use Satellite Parking and Take the Shuttle Bus.
-The TD Beach to Beacon 10K is providing transportation to and from the race from satellite parking lots at South Portland High School and the Hannaford corporate headquarters in Scarborough.
+The TD Beach to Beacon 10K is providing transportation to and from the race from three satellite parking lots.
 Please plan to use these parking lots and the shuttle buses as it will cut traffic congestion near the start line on race morning and reduces emissions from idling cars.

-Carpool and use the race shuttle buses.
-Every mile you drive produces about a pound of CO2.
+Carpool.
 If everyone carpooled we’d cut the carbon footprint from travel in half.
-Carpooling can dramatically dramatically reduce traffic congestion.
+Carpooling can dramatically reduce traffic congestion.
 So please consider sharing a ride to the race with friends, family, team members.
-And please take advantage of the satellite parking lots that are serviced by shuttle buses provided by the race.
-The carbon emissions from the shuttle buses will be offset thanks to a donation of carbon credits by Native Energy.

 Offset your Carbon footprint.
-As part of the Council for Responsible Sport certification, the race is committing to offset 50% of the carbon emissions resulting from travel.
+As part of the Council for Responsible Sport certification, the race offers runners the opportunity to offset their carbon emissions resulting from travel.
 Athletes for a Fit Planet is partnered up with Native Energy to offer a cheap and convenient way to offset the CO2 emissions from you travel.
-For $3 you can buy a Green Tag that offsets 300 lbs of CO2, which is about 300 miles of travel.
-Click here to buy a Green Tag and help us reach our goal.
+For $3 you can buy a Green Tag that offsets 300 pounds of CO2, which is about 300 miles of travel.
+Click here to purchase Green Tags.

 Minimize paper and printing.
 The TD Beach to Beacon 10K registers 100% of all runners online.
-In addition, the majority of the race’s communications are conducted by e-mail and through the website and Facebook page.
+In addition, the majority of the race’s communications are conducted by e-mail and through the website, Facebook and Twitter.

 Green portable toilets.
 All the portable toilets used at the start, on the course, and at the finish festival use non-toxic, earth friendly chemicals and recycled paper to ensure minimal impact on the environment.

 Social Responsibility.
-The race’s commitment to sustainability includes socially responsible initiatives well as environmental practices.
+The race’s commitment to sustainability includes socially responsible initiatives as well as environmental practices.
 This year’s official charity is Let's Go!, a nationally recognized childhood obesity prevention program implemented throughout Maine and in a few communities in neighboring states.
 We encourage race participants to join us in supporting the good work of this organization.